Have Defense Contracts? Breaking Down the CMMC Rule for You

 How Can You Prepare

-With the CMMC Program Rule now finalized, defense contractors should focus on preparing for their CMMC certification assessments.
-Although the CMMC program won't take effect until the CFR 48 rule is enacted, contractors should prioritize CMMC compliance now, as preparing for and completing assessments can be time-consuming.
+With the CMMC program now finalized and poised to begin appearing in new contracts next month, defense contractors should focus on preparing for their CMMC certification assessments.
+Although the CMMC program rollout will be a phased approach, contractors should prioritize CMMC compliance now, as preparing for and completing assessments can be time-consuming.

-Once CMMC requirements are incorporated into solicitations, contractors who do not meet the necessary CMMC compliance requirements will be ineligible for contract awards, option periods or extensions.
+Once CMMC requirements are incorporated into solicitations, contractors who do not meet the necessary CMMC compliance requirements will be ineligible for new contract awards.
 While program managers may request waivers for CMMC requirements in certain cases, such waivers are anticipated to be uncommon.

-The rollout timeline for CMMC to be required in DoD contracts will occur in four phases over the course of three-plus years, starting from the effective date of the contractual requirement rule, which is expected to begin in mid-2025.
+This phased rollout timeline for CMMC to be required in DoD contracts will occur in four phases over the course of three years:

 • Phase 1: Starts when contractual requirement rule is final; Lasts 12 months, requires only Level 1 and 2 self-assessments for contracts